 A comprehensive RIM strategy is the only way to proactively manage and protect your business information while ensuring compliance.
 Here are five tips for evaluating and improving your RIM policy this spring:

-A RIM committee can also help organizations stay on top of the latest rules and regulations, address new issues or concerns as they arise and assist in the continual education and training of employees in RIM best practices.
+A RIM committee can also help organizations maintain RIM compliance by staying on top of the latest rules and regulations, address new issues or concerns as they arise and assist in the continual education and training of employees in RIM best practices.

 Many businesses hold onto documents indefinitely for fear that they may one day need a file they discarded, but keeping information past its retention period is expensive and risky.
 Not only do businesses waste time and money on prolonged records storage, but expired information can become a liability if exposed during a data breach or litigation.
 Retention schedules help organizations better organize, manage, locate and retrieve their information while saving time and money and ensuring compliance.